Abhilash17br/Project-Consumer-Goods-Ad-Hoc-Request/README.md

 ## Domain: Consumer Goods | Function: Executive Management

 *Atliq Hardwares (imaginary company) is one of the leading computer hardware producers in India and well expanded in other countries too.*

+## Problem Statement:

+*The management of Atliq Hardwares noticed they do not get enough insights to make quick, smart data-informed decisions.
+They have decided to expand their data analytics team by adding several junior data analysts.
+Tony Sharma, their data analytics director, wanted to hire someone good at tech and soft skills.
+Hence, he decided to conduct a SQL challenge to help him understand both skills.*

+ ## Task:

+🔷 Our Task is to run SQL queries to answer 10 ad-hoc requests for which the business needs insights.
+🔷 The target audience of this dashboard is top-level management, hence we need to create a presentation to show the insights.